Pet parents know that dog grooming is an essential part of caring for your pup.

 .
 Practicing grooming habits early will help him or her become accustomed to the routine.
 If you start when your pup is young, by the time he has his adult coat, grooming will be an enjoyable experience

-To prepare your pup, take these five tips into consideration.
+To prepare puppies for grooming, take these five tips into consideration.

 - Start young